 Section 16(a) of the Exchange Act of 1934 requires our directors, executive officers and any persons who own more than 10% of our common stock to file initial reports of ownership and reports of changes in ownership with the SEC.
-Based solely on our review of the copies of such forms filed with the SEC and written representations from the directors and executive officers, we believe that all Section 16(a) filing requirements were timely met in the year ended December 31, 2023.
+Based solely on our review of the copies of such forms filed with the SEC and written representations from the directors and executive officers, we believe that all Section 16(a) filing requirements were timely met in the year ended December 31, 2024, except for a late Form 4 filed by Mr. Charles Willis on May 29, 2024 reporting three transactions that occurred on May 23, 2024 due to an administrative oversight.